 whether I am worth more dead

-or how, when the end does come,
+or how, when death does come,

-I am to account for its reverberations.
+I am to account for what I’ve done.